algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-07-data-connector-myalgodrive-guide.md

 - Temporary and Permanent Algorithm collections have read/write access from internal calls and this data collection type is guaranteed to exist for every algorithm.

 ## Create a Data Collection
-To create a new data collection first navigate to <a href="https://algorithmia.com/data" target="_blank">Algorithmia's Data Portal</a> On the panel that says 'Algorithmia Hosted Data' and click the button that says **'Browse Files'** which takes you to <a href="https://algorithmia.com/data/hosted">Data Collections</a>.
+To create a new data collection first navigate to <a href="https://algorithmia.com/data" target="_blank">Algorithmia's Data Portal</a>.
+On the panel that says 'Algorithmia Hosted Data' click the button that says **'Browse Files'** which takes you to <a href="https://algorithmia.com/data/hosted">Data Collections</a>.

 <img src="/images/post_images/data_connectors/manage_connector_all.png" alt="Create a data connector" style="width: 700px;"/>